-Procysbi (cysteamine bitartrate) is used to treat a rare genetic condition called nephropathic cystinosis in patients over the age of six years old.
-It works by depleting levels of the amino acid cysteine.
-The most common side effects are vomiting, abdominal pain/discomfort, headaches, nausea, diarrhea, decreased appetite, breath odor, fatigue, dizziness, skin odor, and rash.
+Procysbi (cysteamine bitartrate) is a cystine depleting agent used to treat a rare genetic condition called nephropathic cystinosis in patients over the age of six years old.
+Common side effects of Procysbi include:

 Procysbi (cysteamine bitartrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.